Quantum dot thermal machines -- a guide to engineering: Discussion

 We show that for power and efficiency, the four parameters can be reduced to two: the overall magnitude of the QD conductance, proportional to $\Gamma$, and a combination $\sigma=\Delta S+\ln ((e^{\alpha}+e^{-\gamma})/(1+e^{\alpha-\gamma}))$ (Eq.\ref{eq-G-DB}), which characterises the asymmetry of the thermoelectric susceptibility, $L(\varepsilon)$.
 Increasing $\Gamma$ necessarily improves the performance of a thermal machine, as it is equivalent to operating multiple machines in parallel.
 Increasing the thermocurrent asymmetry, $\sigma$, can be achieved either by introducing a difference in entropy between the charge states, or concurrent detailed balance breaking and tunnel coupling asymmetry, and strictly increases the power of an SET operating as a heat engine.
 For a refrigerator, however, an optimal value of $\sigma$ exists, dependent on its operating parameters: temperature, voltage, and temperature difference.
 The third significant parameter of a thermal machine, the constancy of its operation, is affected differently by all three asymmetry parameters, and is most significantly increased with detailed balance breaking.

-What do these results mean for optimising a heat engine based on a realistic SET?
-Increasing the entropy difference between the charge states, $\Delta S$ has the most profound effect on output power, even when the increase in conductance is corrected for, without a significant change in efficiency or increase in noise.
-This agrees with high thermoelectric performance of molecules with high degrees symmetry, and thus spatial degeneracy, such as fullerenes\cite{Kim2014}.
+What do these results mean for optimising a heat engine based on a realistic SET, and how can they be realised?

+Increasing the entropy difference between the charge states, $\Delta S$, has the most profound effect on output power, even when the increase in conductance is corrected for, without a significant change in efficiency or increase in noise.
+Experimentally, this can be achieved by selecting quantum dots with additional spatial degeneracy -- a dimer molecule has a $\Delta S=\ln4$ for one of the charge transitions \cite{Pyurbeeva2023} (two-fold site degeneracy in addition to spin degeneracy).
+Other molecules with high degrees of symmetry, and thus spatial degeneracy, such as fullerenes\cite{Kim2014}, can have even higher values of $\Delta S$, which agrees with their high thermoelectric performance \cite{Kim2014}.

 In experimental settings, SETs typically have high tunnel coupling asymmetry \cite{Pyurbeeva2023}, as small asymmetry in device geometry leads to exponentially great asymmetry in tunnel coupling.
 This is an advantage, as high values of $\gamma$ decrease noise (see Fig.\ref{fig-noise}a(i)).
+In solid-state devices tunnel couplings can be controlled using barrier gates, and a high asymmetry can be set by the experimentalist.

-If detailed balance is broken, due to the symmetry between $\gamma$ and $\alpha$ in Eq.\ref{eq-G-DB}, a large $\gamma$ will make the effect of even small degrees of detailed balance breaking on the power output of the heat engine significant.
+Possible avenues for realising detailed balance violation in a nanodevices include spintronics \cite{Katcko2019, Chowrira2022}, the inclusion of interference, such as Aharonov-Bohm-type rings \cite{Haack2019, Chen2024}, where the asymmetry parameter $\alpha$ could be controlled by applying a magnetic field, or, potentially, CISS \cite{Naaman2019, Bloom2024}.
+If detailed balance breaking is present, due to the symmetry between $\gamma$ and $\alpha$ in Eq.\ref{eq-G-DB}, a large $\gamma$ will make the effect of even small degrees of detailed balance breaking on the power output of the heat engine significant.

 Figure \ref{fig-res} outlines the realistic advantages that can be garnered in an SET heat engine.
 It shows the power-efficiency and power-noise diagrams of an SET heat engine with high tunnel coupling asymmetry ($\gamma_L/\gamma_R\approx150$) three different degeneracy values (0, 2, and 4) and an additional small degree of detailed balance breaking (up to $\approx 30\%$).

+We have presented a systematic study of the effect of internal dynamics of a quantum dot on thermal machine performance for the simplest possible configuration, a single quantum dot coupled to two baths.
+We then identified minimum guidelines for comparing and optimising SET thermal machines with unknown internal dynamics.
+This study was carried out under the assumptions: linear response, weak coupling limit, and a narrow transmission energy band, the simplest regime from the theoretical perspective.